QuantEcon/lecture-source-py/rst_files/coleman_policy_iter.rst

 We'll prove this in just a moment

-The other side to the story is the speed of the numerical implementation
+The other side to the story is the accuracy of the numerical implementation

-It turns out that, once we actually implement these two routines, time iteration is faster and more accurate than value function iteration
+It turns out that, once we actually implement these two routines, time iteration is more accurate than value function iteration

 More on this below